 Hunger is a pressing need for many New Jersey residents.
 More than one million people in the state don’t always know where their next meal is coming from.
 Almost 340,000 children in New Jersey face hunger -- nearly 1 in 5.

 “The FoodBank is faced with a number of challenges,” said Robert Doherty, Bank of America’s President in New Jersey.
-“Our state’s poverty rate has grown 20 percent in the last two years, and so, as members of our community, it’s important that we play a role in supporting this worthy organization with our financial and volunteer support.
+“So many families in our communities still struggle to find enough to eat, so it’s important that we play a role in supporting this worthy organization with our financial and volunteer support.
 It would be hard pressed to find a more deserving organization.”